Native language preservation

 while others wore sandals made of yucca fiber.
 Here are some photos and links

-The Havasupais did not wear Indian war bonnets
+The Havasupais did not wear Sioux war bonnets

 like the Plains Indians.
 Havasupai men usually wore cloth headbands tied around their foreheads instead.
 Men and women both